109 University Square

 number, name, and section, and the beginning and ending dates of the course.
 Use Act 45 or 48 as the subject line in the email.
 Without this information, your course will not be reported to PDE.

 Once you are admitted to an advanced certification program, the Office of Graduate Admissions will help with your first semester registration.
-You may check your schedule on GUXpress.
-If you have any questions or concerns about your schedule, please contact the School of Education at 814-871-7242.
-Semester bills are sent electronically to your Gannon email.
+You may check your schedule in Self-Service.
+If you have any questions or concerns about your schedule, please contact the School of Education at 814-871-7486.
+Semester bills

-This is typically not done as part of these 3 certification programs, but if you have been enrolled in a PA Principal, District-Wide Supervisor of Curriculum and Instruction, or Superintendent program in the past, and have transcripted credits from such
+This is typically not done as part of these 3 certification programs, but if you have been enrolled in a PA Principal, District-Wide Supervisor of Curriculum and Instruction, or Superintendent program in the past, and have transcript credits from such

 Textbooks can be ordered online by accessing https://gannon.bkstr.com or by calling 814-871-7421.
 Have the following information available when ordering textbooks: department code which is GEDU, course Name, Course

 The internship for the District-Wide Supervisory Certificate in Curriculum and Instruction requires 360 hours of site-based work under the supervision of a PA-certified principal or superintendent.

 The Principal and Superintendent programs both have 2 “portfolio” activities associated with them.
-The first is the GEDU 728/GEDU 750 Mastery Internship Portfolio, and the second is the GEDU 732/751 Mentor-Portfolio submission.
+The first is the GEDU 728/GEDU 750 Mastery Internship Portfolio, and the second is the GEDU 732/751 Professional Portfolio submission.
 The Internship

 of words and ideas, jargon, and colloquial expressions should be avoided.
 Scholarly writers often follow the “less is more” approach.
 “The role of the scholarly writer is to clearly and effectively communicate essential ideas in an interesting and

 The American Psychological Association (APA) guidelines are, “… a conventional way of presenting information that is designed to ease communication” (American Psychological Association, 2020).
 It is the responsibility of authors within the social sciences

 Effective scholarly writers: